shadowga/website/_docs/2/c-resources.md

    <br>
    The `tgt` option will create an array where you're aiming; `std` will create an array where you're standing.

+### Spawning mobs
+Anyone can spawn mobs in using a set of commands.
+Spawning too many mobs can lag or crash the server; that can lead to a ban.

+>> **Note:** Mobs can only be removed from the console, so the only other way to get rid of a mob you've spawned is by killing it.

+ * `/smob` - With the correct arguments, spawns mobs.
+ * `/sm` - An alias of the previous command and serves the same function.
+ * `/smob help` - Provides help for functions related to spawning mobs.
+ * `/smob list` - Provides a list of mobs you can spawn.

+#### Command usage
+With the proper arguments, you can customise the mobs spawned.
+Both natural and player-made sequences can be emulated with this feature.

+ * `/smob <mob> [amount]` - Basic command; spawns a mob.
+Use `amount` to spawn a number of mobs.
+ * `/smob <mob>;<mob> [amount]` - With a semicolon, allows you to spawn one mob on top of another.
+ * `/smob <mob> [amount] <coordinates>` - Allows you to spawn mobs at a set of coordinates.

 ### Other commands
 A few other niche plugins can provide cosmetic effects.
 Cosmetic features with narrow functionality are listed here.